 I must say, this mufete de cacuso (Angolan tilapia) turned out exactly how I expect Angolans eat it.
 Unfortunately, I’m not sure it was one of my favorite dishes.
 Angolans tend not to use many spices in their meals, so as to highlight the natural flavor of the fish.
 Though I wish I could say that it was the perfect flavor, I think the dish could have benefitted from more spices or seasonings to brighten it up a little bit.

 Regardless, I am so proud of my attempt at cooking a full fish!
 The entire Foreign Fork household gained some Bad-Ass Points in my book (my mom screamed a little when she saw the fish, but even she took a little bite!).
+If you enjoy trying a challenge and eating new things, my Rainbow Roll is raw fresh fish but it’s also beautiful if you take the time to assemble it into the way its supposed to be served.
 If you’re brave enough to try this dish (if I am, you DEFINITELY are), I want to hear how it went!
 Let me know in the comments below.
 Thanks for reading friends!
 Talk to you soon.